IAmStoxe/urlgrab/README.md

 ```

 ## Build
-You can easily build a binary specific to your platform into the `bin` directory with th following command:
+You can easily build a binary specific to your platform into the `bin` directory with the following command:
 ```
 make build
 ```